Great Pumpkin: In animated adaptations

-The kids will say it's just a stupid lie."

-The Great Pumpkin

-In 1965 a song by The Jack-o-Lanterns was produced by Lou Reizner and released on 45.
-The composers were Danny and Myrna Jannson, along with Walter Keske.
-The song starts with the sound of a gong, a creaking door, then the voice speaks "My name is The Great Pumpkin.
-Whataya want sonny boy?"
-The singers of the song then tell The Great Pumpkin they are lonely and have no one to love.
-They're asking them for help saying they're his "last chance."
-At the end of the song the Pumpkin responds only by saying, "The Great Pumpkin he say you’ll never make the Top 40 Sunny Boy.”

 Licensed use in Poptropica

 In October 2010, forty-four years after the initial airing of It's the Great Pumpkin, Charlie Brown, the Great Pumpkin was the topic of a licensed use by the online game Poptropica.
 The site's 15th island is Great Pumpkin Island, and features several of the Peanuts characters interacting with players.
 As the island follows the same plot as the original TV special, the Great Pumpkin does not appear, and turns out to be Snoopy with a pumpkin on his head.